Zettlr/zettlr-docs/docs/en/first-time-users/workspaces.md

 ## Conceptualizing Your Workspaces

+Having dedicated folders for your work is great, but only if those workspaces match your workflow.
+As an academic, you will likely need different workspaces than a journalist.

+There are two general ways of thinking about your workspaces: first by broad organizing principles, and second by your profession.
+First, let us think about organizing principles.

-For example, one such principle is called **[PARA](https://fortelabs.com/blog/para/)** by Tiago Forte, which stands for “Projects,” “Areas,” “Resources,” and “Archive.”
+One such principle is called **[PARA](https://fortelabs.com/blog/para/)** by Tiago Forte, which stands for “Projects,” “Areas,” “Resources,” and “Archive.”
 The principle is organized around these four folders, in which you are supposed to place your documents.

 The idea is that any project which has a defined start and end date goes into the “Projects” folder.
 Responsibilities without any defined time span, like your hobbies, go into “Areas.”
 “Resources” contains useful information and things you have found which may be of interest.
 And “Archive” is a form of “trash bin” for anything from one of these three folders, which allows you to archive things without actually throwing them away.